Dreycey/PhageBox/README.md

 ### Usage once library is installed

-Now from Serial you can send commands for controlling magnets and the "temperature modules":\
+Once installed, you can send commands through Serial/UART for controlling backlight, magnetic module and temperature modules:

 1. Heater 1 for 32 PCR cycles. **Cycles**: 15 seconds at 90C, 20 seconds at 50C, and 60 seconds at 72C.